Multicomponent superfluidity in two-color QCD at finite density at next-to-leading order: Introduction

 The phase diagram of QCD possesses more exotic possibilities than single species superfluids and superconductors.
 For instance, $\rho$ mesons are expected to condense at large magnetic fields~\cite{chernodub2012electromagnetically,Chernodub:2012tf,Chernodub:2014rya}, with magnetic vortices involving multiple species, both electromagnetically charged and neutral condensates.
 Similarly, it is expected that neutrons form a superfluid in neutron stars with protons forming a superconducting state~\cite{Schmitt:2010pn,Haber:2017kth}.
 Outside of QCD, in condensed matter systems, the existence of exotic vortex phases is known in superfluid He-3~\cite{Achucarro:1999it} and recently multicomponent mesonic systems were studied using $\chi$PT in Ref.~\cite{Lepori:2019vec}.

 The focus of this paper is two-color, two-flavor QCD at low densities, where $\chi$PT is applicable at finite density with the isospin chemical potential equal to the diquark chemical potential.
-The system forms a multicomponent superfluid with a condensate that is a mixture of a pion and a diquark condensate with neither fixed separately~\cite{Adhikari:2018kzh}.
-A similar possibility exists in three-flavor, three-color $\chi$PT at finite isospin and so-called strange chemical potentials with the formation of a condensate that is a ``mixture" of the quantum numbers of both pions and kaons, with neither fixed separately by the chemical potentials~\cite{Kogut:2001id,Adhikari:2019mlf}.
+The system forms a multicomponent superfluid with a condensate that is a mixture of a pion and a diquark condensate with neither fixed separately~\cite{Adhikari:2018kzh}, an issue that was ignored in the seminal literature on two-color, two-flavor $\chi$PT.
+The goal of this paper is to construct the next-to-leading order (NLO) effective potential and calculate the NLO chiral and multi-component superfluid component.
+A recent study of two-flavor, three-color $\chi$PT in Ref.~\cite{Adhikari:2020ufo} shows that the NLO corrections are crucial in order to correctly capture the qualitative features of the pion condensate.
+A similar possibility exists in three-flavor, three-color $\chi$PT at finite isospin and so-called strange chemical potentials with the formation of a condensate that is a ``mixture" of the quantum numbers of both pions and kaons, with neither fixed separately by the chemical potentials~\cite{Kogut:2001id}.
+In this instance, quantum corrections shift the position of the first-order line~\cite{Adhikari:2019mlf} unlike what occurs in two-color, two-flavor $\chi$PT due to the symmetry of the phase diagram with respect to the exchange of isospin and baryon chemical potentials.

 The paper is organized as follows.
 In Sec.~\ref{review}, we begin with a brief review of two-color, two-flavor $\chi$PT including the possibility of a multicomponent superfluid.
 In Sec.~\ref{coset}, we discuss the parameterization of the Goldstone manifold (coset space) associated with the (spontaneous) symmetry breaking pattern in two-color QCD.
 In Sec.~\ref{NLOLag}, we use the coset parameterization to calculate the Lagrangian in terms of the fluctuations around the multicomponent superfluid ground state.
 We also determine the dispersion relation and the tree level masses in Sec.~\ref{dispersionsection}.
 In Sec.~\ref{1loopeffectivepotentialsection}, we use the dispersion relation and the relevant counterterm Lagrangian to determine the one-loop effective potential and in Sec.~\ref{cond} we calculate the chiral condensate, the number density and the multicomponent superfluid condensate at next-to-leading order in $\chi$PT.
 We conclude with a discussion in Sec.~\ref{discussion}.
-Finally, we list some useful dimensional regularization integrals in \ref{DR} and calculate the one-loop pion self-energy and pion decay constant in the normal vacuum in \ref{selfenergy}.
+Finally, we list some useful dimensional regularization integrals in \ref{DR}, the NLO Lagrangian with one and two field variables in \ref{L41L42} and calculate the one-loop pion self-energy and pion decay constant in the normal vacuum in \ref{selfenergy}.